gitforwork2/gitforwork.github.io/_posts/2016-12-24-H1b-visa-vs-L1-visa-comparison.md

 ![L1 vs H1b](/assets/images/posts/L1-vs-H1-Years.png)

 The graph is plotted using publicly released USCIS date.
 Note that, it assumes 1 in 4 dependents work.
-Combined that with the L1 primary visa holder it outnumbers even the H1b program in 5 out of the last 7 years.
+Combined that with the L1 primary visa holder it outnumbers even the H1b program in 5 out of the last 7 years (except 2009 and 2012).
+The red straight line is the number of H1b visas issues each year, which is regulated by 85,000 annual cap.
+Since, each year the cap is reached, it's a straight line.

 Anyways, moving on to the actual differences between the two programs,